China extends holiday, businesses shut as virus toll rises to 81

 Images from Wuhan showing hospital corridors packed with people seeking treatment have circulated on social media, along with complaints of soaring prices for essentials such as vegetables.

-Graphic: Number of confirmed cases rockets - tmsnrt.rs/2Rgj92F
+(Graphic: Number of confirmed cases rockets - here)

 INCUBATION PERIOD 1-14 DAYS